jwestern1337/gift-code-generator/README.md

 I don't take responsibility for any outcomes of your use of this.
 I created this as a proof of concept.
 I will not and do not take responsibility for your actions.

+CHANGELOG:
+  - 10th may 2022:
+     - added support for roblox gift codes
+     - changed the menu, you now have to use arrow keys to navigate
+     - fixed console title bug
+     - make a little change to the nitro generator and checker for optimisation